Namrata-Agrawal/Viraam/README.md

 ## 📖What did we learn?

 - We learned how we can apply machine learning in imporving our work environment
-- Planning and Time management
+- Planning and Time management promoting collaboration and contribution on GitHub
--
+- Open Source Posture estimation using Teachable Machine by Google

 ## 🚀What's next for Viraam?